 The Site C Dam

-The Site C dam is a hydroelectric project being built on the Peace River in Northeast BC, explicitly to deliver “green” energy to the fossil fuel industry, at a cost much higher per megawatt than BC could produce with modern tech like wind or geothermal.
+The Site C dam is a hydroelectric project being built on the Peace River in Northeast BC, supposedly to deliver “green” energy to the fossil fuel industry, at a cost much higher per megawatt than BC could produce with modern tech like wind or geothermal.
 BC Hydro is not, in fact, supplying energy to that industry, despite broad perception that it is, and it will not electrify the LNG plant at Kitimat, which will be gas-powered.
-The dam will also permanently destroy one of BC’s few Class 1 agricultural valleys, and has the most adverse environmental effects of any project assessed by the government.
-Rejected multiple times by the regulator, the BC Utilities Commission (BCUC), and by previous versions of BC Hydro itself, politicians have forced the Site C dam through using legislation written specifically to bypass that regulator.
+The dam will also permanently destroy one of BC’s few Class 1 agricultural valleys.
+It has the most adverse environmental effects of any project assessed by the BC and federal governments.
+Rejected multiple times by the BC energy regulator, the BC Utilities Commission (BCUC), and by previous versions of BC Hydro itself, politicians sidestepped the BCUC and forced the Site C dam through using legislation written specifically to bypass that regulator.
 Ironically, hey called this legislation the Clean Energy Act.
-The dam is being built on unique unstable shale mud and is thus a risk to both workers and communities downstream.
+The dam is being built on unique, unstable shale mud and is thus a risk to both workers and communities downstream.
 It is also a serious violation of Treaty 8 and violates UNDRIP.
 We are calling for a cessation of work on the dam until there is an independent safety review, and until West Moberly First Nation’s BC Supreme Court case is heard and free, prior and informed consent is given.
 We would also like BC Hydro to open its books to the public; it is, after all, funded by us.
 International energy experts like Robert McCullough have observed that this is the most opaque energy project they have ever analyzed.
 Find out more about why Site C is bad for our economy, bad for jobs, and bad for British Columbian families.
 It is not too late to stop this dam!
 Please write or call your MLA.
 Find your MLA here: https://www.leg.bc.ca/learn-about-us/members

 Trouble in BC’s Forests